billbeaver/Identify/ReadMe.md

 * 2.1.1 includes a fix to the hyperlink button on the results not working

+## Features

 It is a culmination of several different versions that I have produced for the last year or more for the Sample Flex Viewer 1.x.

 This version allows you to specify particular layers of a map service to identify and the particular fields to display for those layers.
 This version also supports hyperlinks and truly honors the setting of visible in the xml configuration file.
 If you are using a featurelayer it will identify the MapServer that is the the same as the FeatureServer and just force indentification of the specified layer if there was one.

+## How to install

 To install using the compiled version just copy the folder called Identify under the Widgets folder, and add this line to your config.xml

 <widget label="Identify" left="330" top="80" preload="open"
                 icon="assets/images/i_info.png"